goda-zu/technical_task_qa_android/README.md

 *Description:*
 You have gotten a totally new *Login* feature inside of our Android app, please describe how you will test it
-(it is enough to provide a test plan without concrete test cases)

 ##